Nonparametric Estimation of Matching Efficiency and Elasticity in a Spot Gig Work Platform: 2019-2023: Data

 Several remarks are noteworthy.
 First, active job seekers on the platform are defined as registered workers who have activated the Timee app within a given month.
-Second, unlike Hello Work, where job seekers must enter part-time contracts for a set period and then leave the platform, active job seekers on Timee can match with multiple spot vacancies in a month.
-Third, while registered workers may use the platform for spot work as a side job, the number of such cases is small, so we do not differentiate these workers in the analysis.
+Some of these active users may only complete registration in that month without engaging in actual job search activity.
+Therefore, active users on Timee do not correspond exactly to unemployed job seekers in the Hello Work data.\footnote{In the Hello Work system, job-seeker registration remains valid, in principle, until the end of the second month following the month of registration, and it can be extended on a monthly basis when the job seeker receives employment services or engages in job search activity.} Second, unlike Hello Work, where job seekers must enter part-time contracts for a set period and then leave the platform, active job seekers on Timee can match with multiple spot vacancies in a month.
+Third, some registered workers may use the platform for spot work as a side job.
+Because our analysis focuses on within-platform search and matching, we do not distinguish such users separately in the analysis.

 Panel (b) in Figure \ref{fg:labor_force} shows a diverse range of job categories, with Entertainment, Food Industry, and Office Work occupying significant shares.
 Other categories like Event Staff, Light Work, and Professional roles also contribute to the platform's job distribution, albeit to a lesser extent.
 This surge suggests a growing reliance on the spot work platform for flexible employment opportunities, particularly in sectors like Entertainment and Food Industry.
 The steady rise across multiple categories implies an expanding spot labor market, reflecting a broadening acceptance and utilization of on-demand work arrangements in Japan.